 Yes, this is a good dough to make ahead and can be refrigerated for up to three days or frozen for up to 3 months.

 - Chill the peanut butter cookie dough in the fridge for about 30 minutes.

-- Roll the cookie dough into balls and place on a parchment lined baking sheet.
+- Roll the cookie dough into balls and place it on a parchment-lined baking sheet.

 - Place the baking sheet with the cookies in the freezer for about an hour.

-- When ready to bake the cookies, place frozen cookie remove them from the freezer and transfer to a baking sheet.
+- When ready to bake the cookies, place frozen cookies remove them from the freezer and transfer them to a baking sheet.
 Preheat the oven and bake according to your written recipe’s instructions.